Codes & Standards - Subscribe

 1.4 Interaction with other standards

-Machinery safeguarding is not performed in isolation from other protective measures.
-Typically, industrial machinery is installed in workplaces where other associated activities take place (e.g., movement of materials, cables, pipes, and hoses supplying energy, gases, and liquids, and workers on foot and operating vehicles).
-Other machinery and work environment standards applicable to any place where this Standard is being implemented should therefore be reviewed.
+Workplace safety is more than machinery safeguarding.
+Typically, machinery is installed in workplaces with other risks (e.g., movement of materials, cables, pipes, and hoses supplying energy, gases, and liquids, and workers on foot and operating vehicles).
+Other applicable machinery and workplace standards should therefore be reviewed.